 When Will You Get Your November SAT Scores?

 You'll need to wait a few weeks after you take the November SAT to receive your results.
-Below are the estimated dates you can expect to receive scores for different parts of the November SAT.
+Below are the estimated dates you and colleges can expect to receive scores for the November SAT.

 |Test Date||Multiple-Choice Scores Available||Scores Sent to Colleges|